Yes, YOU can grow these in Florida!

 chill hours: 200

-Tropic Snow is the only white peach available in the low chill varieties.
+Tropic Snow is one of two white peach available in the low chill varieties.

 Flowers are a pale pink, fruit is light yellow to white interior, with pale pink blush on light yellow skins.